CHAK (AM): Notes

-In Paulatuk, Tsiigehtchic and Ulukhaktok, CHAK's signal is rebroadcast on transmitters owned by local community groups rather than by the CBC.
+In Paulatuk and Ulukhaktok, CHAK's signal is rebroadcast on transmitters owned by local community groups rather than by the CBC.
 Three further community transmitters operating on 107.1 in Colville Lake, 107.1 in Sachs Harbour and 100.1 in Old Crow, Yukon are unlicensed by the CRTC under its exemption for low-power community radio undertakings.

 Tuktoyaktuk Broadcasting Society opened CFCT on 600 kHz with 1,000 watts at 6:45 p.m.
 MST, on January 20, 1971.
 In 2005, CFCT became a rebroadcaster of CHAK, changed frequencies to 1150 kHz and changed its call sign to CBAC.
 On September 11, 2014, the CRTC approved the CBC's application to convert CBAC to 99.9 MHz.

-Rebroadcaster CBAK originally received CRTC approval in 1985 to operate a low-power transmitter at Aklavik on 540 kHz (AM).
+Rebroadcaster CBAK originally received CRTC approval in 1985 to operate a low-power transmitter at Aklavik on 540 kHz.
 In 1998, CBAK received approval to change frequencies to 1210 kHz with the power remaining at 40 watts.